nizamphoenix/clinical_transcript_summariser/new_README.md

 ## One-paragraph summary

-SFT teaches a small model the *shape* of clinical extraction across multiple templates, and it does that well on trained templates but cannot fix subtle behavioural mistakes (missing real content, inventing spans) because its loss never sees schema validity or evidence grounding.
-A custom verifier scores those exact properties and is used as both the evaluation metric and the DPO reward, which is the central idea.
-DPO then improves the targeted behavioural failures, and the experiments show honestly that it works in moderation and over-optimises when trained too long, which is the known offline-DPO signature and the reason GRPO is the principled next step.
-None of this addresses the separate, data-bound problem of generalising to a clinical ontology the model has never seen.
+- SFT teaches the model what an answer looks like. i.e. shape of clinical extraction across multiple templates.
+But cannot fix subtle behavioural mistakes (missing real content, inventing spans) because its loss never sees schema validity or evidence grounding.
+- DPO teaches the model which of two answers is better.
+The experiments show that it works in moderation and over-optimises when trained too long, which is the known offline-DPO signature and the reason GRPO
+- GRPO teaches the model how to maximise a quality score it can compute.
+- **None of them** teach the model a new ontology it has never seen — that's still a data-coverage problem (Problem 1).